Carol Corrado

-Carol A. Corrado is an American economist who was the former chief of industrial output at the Federal Reserve Board and currently serves as a senior advisor and research director in economics on The Conference Board.
+Carol A. Corrado is an American economist She was the chief of industrial output at the Federal Reserve Board and is a senior advisor and research director in economics at The Conference Board.
 She serves as a member of the executive committee for the National Bureau of Economic Research's (NBER) conference on research on income and wealth.
-She is a senior policy scholar at Georgetown University McDonough School of Business Centre for Business and Public Policy where she focuses on economics of growth and innovation as well as fiscal and monetary policies.
+She is a senior policy scholar at Georgetown University McDonough School of Business Centre for Business and Public.
 In addition to these positions, Corrado is involved with the American Statistical Association as well as the Technical Advisory Committee of the Bureau of Labor Statistics.
 With the American Statistical Association Corrado serves as the chair-elect of Business and Economics.

 Education

 Carol Corrado attended Hershey High School in Hershey, Pennsylvania before she began her undergraduate degree in 1965 at Carnegie Mellon University in Pittsburgh, where she received a B.S. in Management Science in 1969.
 After her time at Carnegie Mellon, Corrado began her PhD in 1970 at the University of Pennsylvania in Philadelphia, where in 1976 she obtained a PhD in economics.